hdavid16/InventoryManagementWebApp.jl/README.md

   - `initial_inventory`: starting inventory quantity for that `material` at that `node`.
 If unlimited demand, use `unlimited`.
   - `param1`: reorder point for the inventory policy (`r` for `(r, Q)` or `s` for `(s, S)`)
   - `param2`: second parameter for the inventory policy (`Q` for `(r, Q)` or `S` for `(s, S)`)
-  - `review_period`: integer number of periods between each inventory review
+  - `review_period`: strictly positive integer number of periods between each inventory review

 *Note*: Sample input files are included in `./sample_inputs/`.